What is lip cancer?

-Certain lifestyle choices, such as smoking, drinking, and tanning, increase your risk of developing lip cancers.
-Dentists are the first line of defense against lip cancers, as they are typically the first to notice signs of lip cancers, often during a routine dental exam.
+Dentists are typically the first to notice signs of lip cancer, often during a routine dental exam.

-Lip cancers are highly curable when diagnosed early.
+Lip cancer is highly curable when diagnosed early.

 - smoking or using tobacco products (cigarettes, cigars, pipes, or chewing tobacco)

-- exposure to direct sunlight (both natural and artificial), including the use of tanning beds, over long periods of time
+- prolonged exposure to direct sunlight (both natural and artificial, including tanning beds)

 - being male

-- infection with human papillomavirus (HPV), a sexually transmitted virus
+- having human papillomavirus (HPV), a sexually transmitted infection

 - being older than 40 years of age

-- a sore, lesion, blister, ulcer, or lump on the mouth that does not go away
+- a sore, lesion, blister, ulcer, or lump on the mouth that doesn’t go away

 - a red or white patch on the lip